Programmable Thermostats Lower Energy Bills:

 Most thermostats are programmable, but many people don’t pay much attention to them.
 If you don’t own a programmable thermostat already, they only cost about one hundred to two hundred dollars.
 When you think about the long-term savings, this is quite an investment!
 It would take less than a year for it to pay for itself.
 After that, it’s all profit!
 Next, I will show you the best ways to leverage your savings.

 Programmable Thermostats & Energy Efficiency:

-Also, at home you could integrate your sleeping schedule.
+Also, at home, you could integrate your sleeping schedule.
 If you like to keep it cool when you sleep, you can turn down the heat settings for night-time hours during the cooler months.
-In the summer and spring, you won’t need as much AC at night as you do during the day, when the sun is up.
-Year around, you can make alterations based on the rising and setting sun.
+In the summer and spring, you won’t need as much AC at night as you do during the day when the sun is up.
+Year-round, you can make alterations based on the rising and setting sun.
 During the day, temperatures will be warmer outside, and at night temperatures typically drop.
-When using your environment to your advantage, you are utilizing a renewable resource: geothermal energy.
+During the winter you may need to establish different settings than during the summer.
+When using your environment to your advantage, you are utilizing an important renewable resource: geothermal energy.

 Thermostat schedules can be set for unique days of the week for those who need flexibility.
 If you have a regular routine you can create universal settings, or a weekend/weekday schedule.
 To get started, jot down what time you wake up, what time you leave for the day, what time you usually return, and what time you go to sleep.
 Then, you can think about average outdoor temperatures based on the seasons in your area.
 Program accordingly!